• Skip to primary navigation

 Convert Decimal to Binary

-We can convert decimal numbers to binary numbers by using the inverse technique that we used to convert binary to decimal.
+We can convert decimal numbers to binary numbers using the inverse technique we used to convert binary to decimal.
 To do this, we take the decimal number and divide it by 2 repeatedly until we get 1.
 We also store the remainder in a variable multiplied by 10 at each step.
 Finally, you have to print the variable which stores remainders.

 For a Better understanding of these programs, you must have some programming knowledge on Java’s few topics like: